 We've rebuilt iDialogue from the ground up with a document-centric focus on the Salesforce Lightning platform.
 The same portal builder features are included for building secure websites, portals, and landing pages.
 But the customer experience is built around the context of a Salesforce record for use in recording a transaction.
 The Salesforce record context can be an Account or Contact with a broad range of available details.
 Or the portal context could be specific to an Opportunity, Quote, Job Offer, or Home Mortgage Loan.
 Any standard or custom object can be used in a contact dialogue.

 We worked closely with the Salesforce Security Review Team to ensure our frictionless customer onboarding process, using one-time use tokens, was both convenient to customers but secure enough to host the most sensitive documents and transactions.

 Messaging and comments are built-in to document portals as more customers expect a messaging app experience when interacting with organizations.
 The concepts of "redlining" contracts and sending email attachments back forth are progressively moving to shared, online collaboration spaces with secure messaging in the context of a document.

 Many Salesforce Veterans and System Administrators will naturally ask how does iDialogue compare to other document solutions like Conga, Drawloop, Spring, Docusign and dozens of others on the AppExchange.
-Over time it'll become evident that document generation is just one feature in the transaction platform.
-Ultimately, our focus on industry solutions with pre-built accelerators and AI-assisted workflows will be our greatest differentiator.
+Over time it'll become evident that document generation is just one feature in the transaction platform; as are electronic signatures and payments.
+Ultimately our focus on industry solutions with pre-built accelerators and AI-assisted workflows will be our greatest differentiator.

 iDialogue's document generation technology certainly has had the benefit of experience, observing the best features in other solutions, and leveraging out-of-box capabilities of Lightning that were not available to competing solutions many years ago when they were pioneering the market.